Skip to Main Content

 A Kitchen That Follows the Estuary

-Rootsch sits in the €€€ tier, positioning it below the four-star spending level of Dutch fine-dining flagships such as De Librije in Zwolle or Ciel Bleu in Amsterdam, and closer in register to restaurants like 't Ganzenest in Rijswijk and 't Raedthuys in Duiven, which operate Modern French frameworks at a similar price point.
+Rootsch sits in the €€€ tier, with an average spend of about $75 per person, positioning it below the spending level of Dutch fine-dining flagships such as De Librije in Zwolle or Ciel Bleu in Amsterdam, and closer in register to restaurants like 't Ganzenest in Rijswijk and 't Raedthuys in Duiven, which operate Modern French frameworks at a similar price point.
 Within that tier, Rootsch's distinguishing factor is its regional specificity: this is not a generic Modern French operation transplanted to a photogenic harbour town, but a kitchen that appears genuinely shaped by the geography surrounding it.

 This kind of cooking, focused on clarity and ingredient quality over elaborate layering, sits in a broad current that has defined the more interesting end of Dutch fine dining over the past decade.
 Restaurants like De Groene Lantaarn in Staphorst and De Lindenhof in Giethoorn have pursued similar philosophies in their respective provincial contexts.
 Rootsch belongs to that current, applying it to one of the country's most ingredient-rich coastal settings.